antononcube/MathematicaVsR/Projects/BrowsingDataWithChernoffFaces/README.md

 Chernoff faces are an interesting way of visualizing data.
 The idea to use human faces in order to understand, evaluate, or easily discern (the records of) multidimensional data is very creative and inspirational.
 It is an interesting question how useful this approach is and it seems that there at least several articles discussing that; for example, see [7].
 For more references and more extensive technical explanations see the blog post [[1](https://mathematicaforprediction.wordpress.com/2016/06/03/making-chernoff-faces-for-data-visualization/)].

-The comparison task is the following problem formulation:
+The comparison task is for the following problem formulation:

 > Make an interactive data browser for data tables; each data table row is visualized with a Chernoff face.